 There are currently multiple parallel and overlapping non-international armed conflicts taking place in Yemen, most notably between the government and respectively the Houthis, al-Qaeda in the Arabian Peninsula, and the Southern Transitional Council, as well as between armed groups.
 The government is supported by an international coalition led by Saudi Arabia.

 Multiple parallel and overlapping non-international armed conflicts are taking place in Yemen.

-First, the longstanding non-international armed conflict between the government, supported by southern separatists, and the Houthis continues.
-Supported by forces allied with former President Saleh, the Houthis seized the capital in September 2014.
-However, the alliance between the Houthis and the Saleh forces collapsed by by December 2017.
-In January 2018, fighting erupted between southern separatists units and the forces of government Hadi in Aden.Upon invitation of Yemen’s President Hadi, an international coalition led by Saudi Arabia has intervened since March 2015.
+- First, the longstanding non-international armed conflict between the government and the Houthis continues.
+During 2015, the Houthis assumed control over Yemen’s capital Sana’a.
+Upon invitation of Yemen’s President Hadi, an international coalition led by Saudi Arabia intervening since March 2015.
 The involvement of Saudi Arabia and its allies does not affect the classification as it takes place with the consent of Yemen.

-Finally, armed groups, including the Houthis and al-Qaeda in the Arabian Peninsula are also fighting each other.
+- Third, armed groups, including the Houthis and al-Qaeda in the Arabian Peninsula are also fighting each other.

 In addition to the long-standing armed conflict opposing the Houthis to the government, new conflicts have emerged over the past years.

 Two criteria need to be assessed in order to answer the question whether a situation of armed violence amounts to a non-international armed conflict.

 - First, the level of armed violence must reach a certain degree of intensity that goes beyond internal disturbances and tensions.